 - December: Turquoise, Zircon, or Tanzanite

-Scientists had been looking for a diamond alternative for centuries, and in 1976 it finally happened.
+Scientists had been looking for a diamond alternative for centuries, and in 1976, it finally happened.
 By mixing together powdered zirconium and zirconium dioxide at an amazing 5,000 degrees Fahrenheit, cubic zirconia was born!
-This synthetic stone looks like real diamond for a fraction of the cost, and to the untrained eye the differences aren’t noticeable.
+This synthetic stone looks like a real diamond for a fraction of the cost, and to the untrained eye, the differences aren’t noticeable.
 All cubic zirconias are flawless and free of inclusions.

 What’s the difference between 10k, 14k, and 18k gold?

 The “k” stands for karat, otherwise known as gold purity.
 Pure 100% gold is too soft to be used for something you wear like jewelry — it would get scratched up in no time — so stronger metals are mixed in.

 10k gold is 41.7% pure, 14k gold is 58.5% pure, and 18k gold is 75% pure.